Navigate to Forms

 - Open up the landing pages that your form appears on in a new tab.

 - Edit, clone, and delete a form or export submissions data.

 Sorting form views

 At some point, you may want to view data within a certain range, such as this past week or this year to date.
 The default view is this month to date, but can be changed to accommodate the time frame you'd like to see.
-From the Forms dashboard, you'll find a filter near the top left.
+From the forms dashboard, you'll find a filter near the top left.
 Select this filter and change your view to suit your preference.

-For example, a lead converts on a TOFU offer and provides her first name, last name, email, and location.
-She comes back at another point for more resources that can help her, and land at an offer that is exactly what she is looking for.
-This time, the previously captured fields are replaced with new questions so that you can get a little more information from her (instead of her simply clicking "Submit" on the form).
+For example, a lead converts on a TOFU offer and provides their first name, last name, email, and location.
+They come back at another point for more resources and land on an offer.
+This time, the previously captured fields are replaced with new questions so that you can get a little more information.
 You might ask more qualifying questions such as company name, company size, and industry.
-When she comes back another time, since she's answered those previously qualifying questions, she is then asked another series of questions to further qualify her in some way, by asking questions that can segment her into a persona.
+When the contact comes back another time, since they've already answered those previously qualifying questions, they're then asked another series of questions to further qualify them in some way, for example by asking questions that can segment the visitor into a persona.